Zephyrum-Alsend/C-Dictionary/README.md

 "Buffer reached, input may be partially ignored.\n"

 will be printed.
 Do note the wording "reached", as this can be triggered by inputting exactly enough to fill the buffer.
-Hence the warning states "May".
+Hence the warning states "may".